When did ICOM open?

 How do I apply?

-ICOM will only accept applications though the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
-For more information about how to apply visit www.aacom.org.
+ICOM only accepts applications though the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS).
+For more information about how to apply, visit www.aacom.org.
 The centralized application service opens in May each year for students who wish to apply for the class entering the following year.

 Where is the school located?

-The school is located in Meridian, ID.
-ICOM will be located on the Idaho State University-Meridian Health Sciences Center.
-Having the college in ISU-Meridian Health Sciences Center will allow ICOM’s students to use the services and facilities open to ISU’s students as well as the opportunity to work inter-professionally with health programs at the University.
+The school is located at 1401 E Central Drive, Meridian, ID 83642.
+ICOM is located on the Idaho State University-Meridian Health Sciences Center campus.
+Having the college in ISU-Meridian Health Sciences Center campus allows ICOM’s students to use the services and facilities open to ISU’s students as well, as the opportunity to work inter-professionally with health programs at the university.

 How many students will be in each class?

 ICOM is approved for a class size of 150 students each year.
-The accrediting body allows for an 8% variance to allow for attrition and our initial class-size count will be 162.
+The accrediting body allows for an 8% variance to allow for attrition and our class-size count is 162.

 What are the admissions requirements for the program?